Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why does the compiler allow the use of function names that aren’t followed by parentheses?
+Q: Why does the compiler allow the use of function names that aren't followed by parentheses?

 </div>
 <!-- END: div -->